xreef/EByte_LoRa_E22_Series_Library/README.md

  - Ebyte LoRa E22 device for Arduino, esp32 or esp8266: WOR microcontroller and WeMos D1 shield
  - Ebyte LoRa E22 device for Arduino, esp32 or esp8266: WOR microcontroller and esp32 dev v1 shield

+## Changelog
+- 22/12/2021 1.0.1 Fix on keywork and change DEBUG_PRINTLN on example with Serial And tested Arduino MKR WiFi 1010 and Arduino Nano 33 IoT

 # An Arduino UNO shield to simplify the use
 ![Arduino UNO shield](https://www.mischianti.org/wp-content/uploads/2019/12/ArduinoShieldMountedE32LoRa_min.jpg)